What is it?

 - depressants - also called downers (alcohol, Xanax, Valium)

-- opiates - (heroin, morphine, prescription drugs such as Oxycodone)
+- opioids - (such as fentanyl or prescription drugs such as Oxycontin)

 - hallucinogens - also called psychedelics (LSD (acid) and magic mushrooms)

 - cannabis - also called marijuana, pot or weed

 The way a substance affects you depends on:

 - the type of substance (tobacco, alcohol, etc.)

 - your nature (age, gender, drug use history, mental health, etc.)

 - the context (how much, how often, method of use, atmosphere, other drugs)